RHS Growing Guides

 Plant Care

 Once settled in, tarragon needs little maintenance, especially Russian tarragon.
-French tarragon requires protection from frost.
-To prolong leaf harvests through summer, pinch off the flowers.
+French tarragon usually requires some protection from wet UK winters.
+To prolong leaf harvests through summer, pinch out any stems with flower buds.
+Tarragon, especially French tarragon, is generally considered a short-lived perennial, so divide plants every few years or take cuttings to ensure you always have young, productive plants.

 Watering